Successful travelling and blogging depends on a few simple factors which I would like to share in this blog post.

 For us this break came when we arrived to beautiful Luang Prabang in Laos.
-Staying for just one week was enough to catch with our travel blog.
+Staying for just one week was enough to catch up with our travel blog.

 When in Luang Prabang, we made a conscious decision to spend at least 3 days out of 7 doing nothing but blogging.
 This was the best decision we made in terms of building our website and creating useful content.

 We literally stayed in our accommodation and only went out for breakfast, lunch and dinner.
 In the evenings we’d sit on the terrace with a local whisky on the rocks for a reward.
 And for the first time it felt right.
 It felt like we were travelling and blogging on the go.
 It felt like we were living the dream.

 Once we made the decision to slow down, we created a simple list of the blog posts we need to write.
 We divided the blog post between us and set a deadline when we want them done.
 By the time we left Luang Prabang, we had blog post scheduled on our website for a month in advance.
 We had some breathing time!
 And that only took us 3 days.
 3 precious days of not going anywhere and just spilling it all out.

 We didn’t feel guilty about not going anywhere because we chose the right place to do the blogging.
 Luang Prabang is a small and beautiful town and once we explored it for a few days, we felt we could now enjoy our passion of travelling and blogging on the go.

 The beauty of slow travelling and where we are now

 Now that we’ve experienced and figured it out for ourselves how the successful bloggers do it, how they can manage travelling and blogging at the same time, we see the beauty in slow travelling.